eric-synergy/veeam/docs/source/lab/lab01.rst

 Step-By-Step
 ------------

+Quickly create a point in time copy of one of your virtual machines using VeeamZIP.

 1. Open the Inventory view.

 2. In the infrastructure tree, choose VMware vSphere, vCenter Servers, vc.veeamdemo.local, Veeam Datacetner, VeeamCluster.